-The objective for holding derivatives, if any are held, is mostly to hedge liabilities or hedge exposures to reduce risk in the Fund.
+Most of the holding in derivatives is to hedge liabilities or hedge exposures to reduce risk in the Fund.
 Derivatives may be used to gain exposure to an asset more efficiently than holding the underlying asset.
 The use of derivatives is managed in line with the investment management agreements in place between the Fund and the various investment managers.
-No derivatives were held at the year end (2023: nil).